trustedanalytics/application-broker/README.md

 Limitations
 -----------------------
-Actually, Application Broker does not handle user-provided services bound to reference app.
-Having said that, all newly spawned instances won't have user-provided services associated.

 Additionally, in special circumstances, some problems may occur when spawning new instance with dependencies.
 Imagine referenceApp with dependencyServiceInstance bound to it.
 It is possible to spawn copy of referenceApp to space that dependencyService is not enabled in.
 In such situation provision operation will end up with failure.